yashiquechalil/dm_test.github.io/README.md

 ## Using this Template

 This Github repo is a template, which means you can use it to start your own git-based project using this repository as a starting point.
-The major difference between a template and a fork is that your new project won't include the commit history of this template--it will be an entirely new starting point.
+The major difference between a tlate and a fork is that your new project won't include the commit history of this template--it will be an entirely new starting point.
 For more see [the official description](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ### Getting Started